HAPPENSGATE/vkAutoLiker7/README.md

 Basic C++ FIX trading platform using the QuickFIX Engine.

 ### Motivation
-I was recently involved in implementing a [FIX](http://www.fixp
+I was recently involved in implementing a [FIX](http://www.fixprotocol.org/) message client.
+We ar